Marathon Pace Predictor

 Finish time |

-Adjusted marathon estimate for 42.195 km. | Compare with recent marathon-pace workouts and long-run durability. |
+Adjusted marathon estimate for 42.195 km. | Compare it with recent workouts, long-run durability, and prior races. |

 Average pace |